 - Resources/Doability – What are the requirements and what is the level of difficulty in order to achieve these goals?

 - Stakeholder involvement – Who needs to get involved?
 What is their role in achieving the overall goal?
 What are the internal processes required?
 Are there any changes required in order to achieve my goal?

 - Consistency – How do I consistently communicate and be in touch with my target audience?

-Use a strategic roadmap to enter in all the site goals, the names of the team members involved and the vision and mission of the project.
-Other tools such as a project management tool, a content calendar and reporting dashboards to keep you and your team accountable on an ongoing basis.
+Use a strategic roadmap to enter into all the site goals, the names of the team members involved and the vision and mission of the project.
+Other tools such as a project management tool, a content calendar, and reporting dashboards to keep you and your team accountable on an ongoing basis.

 6. Review and iterate – Use the lean analytics methodology in order to review and improve on existing performance, in addition to scheduling performance review meetings for your campaigns (on a fortnightly, monthly, quarterly and yearly basis).